LAG Cologne ( 7th Chamber ), judgement of 11.02.2025 - 7 Sa 635/23

 Working time fraud:

-The ban on the utilisation of evidence
+The prohibition on the use of evidence

-Compensation for damages
+damages

 Conclusion and practical tips